jurassic73/split89/readme.md

   * [Micro flush cutters](https://www.amazon.com/s?k=micro+flush+cutters) - these not only cut wire but have one side flattened so you can cut items flush with a surface like on the back of the Pro Micro where some wires may be sticking out beyond the solder.
   * [Tweezers](https://www.amazon.com/s?k=electronics+tweezers) - there are a ton of options out there.
 Something with a long narrow end and serrations for grip are very handy to move things around or hold them in position while soldering.
   * [Blue tack](https://www.amazon.com/s?k=blue+tack) - this stuff is typically used to mount things on other things like cardboard or paper but a chunk works great to hold things in position while you solder.
 Just don't heat up objects too long or it can get a little sticky.
-  * [Vice](https://www.thingiverse.com/thing:2064269) - great tool to have in your toolbox for holding small items.
+  * [Vice](https://www.thingiverse.com/thing:2064269) - great tool to have in your toolbox for holding small items like the TRRS and Pro Micro boards when soldering.

 # Assembly